DTMind/DTPDO/README.md

 DTPDO
 =====

-Extends php PDO functions and let you create CRUD query with arrays
+Extends php PDO functions and let you create CRUD query with arrays.

+Let's explain functionality by exampes

     CREATE TABLE IF NOT EXISTS `user` (